davidweichiang/pronunciation/pinyin.md

 5. The letter **e** has two sounds.

-5a.
-Usually it's pronounced /ɤ/, but this sound does not exist in English, so it bcomes:
+a.
+Usually it's pronounced /ɤ/, but this sound does not exist in English.
+The closest approximations are probably /ʌ/ and /ɛ/ in open and closed syllables, respectively:

    | letter(s) | sound                             |
    |-----------|-----------------------------------|